Star Trek VI: The Undiscovered Country is the sixth movie in the Star Trek film series, released in 1991.

 Spock: I exaggerated.

-- Also, when Kirk and Chang first meet, Chang says "I've always wanted to meet you, Captain.
+- When Kirk and Chang first meet, Chang says "I've always wanted to meet you, Captain.
 One warrior to another?"
 Later, during Chang's Incoming Ham moment he says, "Now be honest Captain, warrior to warrior.
 You do prefer it this way, don't you?
 No peace in our time, as it was meant to be."
+His last sentence is also a Call-Back to Kirk calling him out on demanding "breathing room" earlier via Godwin's Law.

 - Ironic Echo Cut: Spock: "If I know the Captain, by this time, he is deep into planning his escape."
 Cut to Kirk getting the crap kicked out of him in a prison brawl.

-- Irony: The conspiracy proves Federation/Klingon cooperation is possible.
+- Irony: The conspiracy to prevent Klingon/Federation cooperation proves Klingon/Federation cooperation is possible.

 - It's All My Fault: Kirk believes this, for not taking Gorkon at his word, and also for his prejudice as a whole against Klingons.